osrf/gazebo_design/zmq_transport/zmq_transport.md

 An alternative discovery might be implemented using [zbeacon](http://czmq.zeromq.org/manual:zbeacon).

+#### Discovery on separate LANs

+The currently protocol is based on UDP broadcast, so it will not work on machines that are located in different LANs.

 #### Transport

 ZeroMQ supports the concept of publish/subscribe and request/response.
 From the